 We use continuous integration services on GitHub to automatically check if new pull requests do not break anything and meet code quality standards such as a common coding style.
-Before setting up Continuous Integration, be sure that you have set up your developer environment, and installed a developement version
+Before setting up Continuous Integration, be sure that you have set up your developer environment, and installed a development version of aeon.

 Code quality checks#